 HOW FOG FORMS ?

-Fog is made up of tiny water droplets, or in extreme cold conditions, ice-crystals floating in the air, caused by cold air passing over warmer water or moist land.
-The warm, moist air cools down as it mixes with the colder air, allowing condensation and fog to form.
+Fog is made up of tiny water droplets or in extreme cold conditions, ice-crystals floating in the air, caused by cold air passing over warmer water or moist land.
+This warm moist air cools down as it mixes with the colder air, allowing condensation and fog to form.